-Although this area of work is open to all graduates and diplomates, the following subjects may increase your chances:
+Although this area of work is open to all graduates, the following subjects may increase your chances:

 Entry without a degree, HND or foundation degree is possible.

-While you don't need a pre-entry postgraduate qualification is not needed, but a diploma or MA in graphic design or illustration may be advantageous, especially for illustrators who are interested in teaching as well.
+While you don't need a pre-entry postgraduate qualification, a postgraduate diploma or MA in graphic design or illustration may be advantageous - especially if you're interested in teaching.
 Search for postgraduate courses in illustration.

 Qualifications and subject of study are far less important than a talent for illustration, promotional skills and the ideas contained in your portfolio.

-Prospective illustrators who do not have published work should create a portfolio that demonstrates they can work to a brief.
+If you don't have any published work yet, you should create a portfolio demonstrating your ability to work to a brief.
 This might include designs for a book cover, a set of illustrations for a well-known book, a series of greetings cards, CD covers or illustrations for a car manual.

-In order to embark on a career as an illustrator you need:
+To embark on a career as an illustrator, you need:

-In order to secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
-Organise an appointment to show your (targeted) portfolio or picture library to clients you think would be likely to use your type of work and leave a business card or send samples of your work in advance.
+To secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
+Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work and leave a business card or send samples of your work in advance.

-- The Directory of UK and Irish Book Publishers
+- The Publishing Directory - listings of UK publishing commissioners (AOI)

 - Writers' and Artists' Yearbook

 Many illustrators use agents to secure commissions.
-They will look at portfolios, advise clients and try to secure work for you, although this will be at a cost (up to 40% of your fee).
+They will look at your portfolio, advise clients and try to secure work for you, although this will be at a cost - a percentage of your fee.

-Lists of agents are available from the Association of Illustrators (AOI).
+Lists of agents are available from the AOI.

 Investigate and take advantage of business start-up schemes to set up a studio and establish sound working practices.
 Join the AOI or a local group.
-Ensure you have sound business and management skills by researching or taking short courses, many of which are free.
+Develop necessary business and management skills by researching or taking short courses, many of which are free.

-Another significant market is the children's book industry, which can be especially lucrative and satisfying for those with a talent for writing as well as illustrating.
-For exclusive interviews with industry professionals worldwide anyone interested in this area of work should check childrensillustrators.com.
+Another significant market is the children's book industry, which can be especially lucrative and satisfying if you have a talent for writing as well as illustrating.
+For exclusive interviews with industry professionals see childrensillustrators.com.

 Other markets include: